Millard Fillmore Suburban Hospital

 NEW Online check-in service

 When non life-threatening conditions arise, you can visit our homepage's Emergency Room wait time section, click check in now and select an available appointment.
 Then spend the majority of your wait time in the convenience of your home.
-If there are no appointments at Suburban, try DeGraff Memorial Hospital.
+If there are no appointments at Suburban, try DeGraff Medical Park.
 It's just 9 miles away with the same great physicians and some of the lowest ED wait times in the area.

 *Please note, the check-in system allows our team to provide those considering a visit to the ER, a better arrival time due to current conditions.
 All patients must check-in at triage upon arrival at the hospital and are treated in order of severity.